syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Supported-and-Unsupported-features.md

 ---
 layout: post
-title: Supported and Unsupported features in Xamarin Pdf Viewer control | Syncfusion
+title: Supported and Unsupported features in Xamarin Pdf Viewer | Syncfusion
 description: Learn here all about the list of supported and unsupported features in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control.
 platform: Xamarin
 control: SfPdfViewer